thavinb/AmpRecon/README.md

 s3_launch_uuid : <str> a universally unique id which will be used to fetch data from s3, if is not provided, the pipeline will not retrieve miseq runs from s3
 s3_bucket_input: <str> s3 bucket name to fetch data from

-upload_to_s3:<bool> sets if needs to upload output data to an s3 bucket s3_bucket_output:<str> s3 bucket name to upload data to
+upload_to_s3: <bool> sets if needs to upload output data to an s3 bucket
+s3_bucket_output: <str> s3 bucket name to upload data to
 ```

 ### Pannel Settings
 The ampseq pipeline relies on a `pannels_settings.csv` to define which files it should use on key pipeline steps according to the pannel name provided for a given sample.
-Currently, this `.csv` should look like the example bellow:
+Currently, this `.csv` should look like the example below:

 ```
 pannel_name,aligns_to,maps_to_regions_of